Sheldon fears solid food after choking on a sausage; Sheldon discovers his first comic book.

 You have the coolest excuse.
 You almost died.
 Did you see Jesus?

 I saw Count Chocula.
-But feel free to mention my brush with death
+But feel free to mention my brush with death [5] in the note.

 All right, that's enough talk about death and dying.